LindemannRock/craft-icon-manager/README.md

 - Material Icons (classic) with all styles
 - Material Symbols with variable font support
 - Configurable axes (weight, fill, optical size)
+- **Performance Note**: Automatically loads Google Fonts font file (~3.7 MB) containing all 3,800+ icons.
+The font file is cached by the browser after first load, but represents a significant initial download.
+  - **Alternative**: For better performance, download SVG versions of only the icons you need from [Google Fonts](https://fonts.google.com/icons) and add them to an SVG folder or sprite icon set instead.

 #### Web Font
 - Custom icon fonts (TTF, WOFF, OTF supported)
 - Automatic glyph extraction with unicode mapping
 - @font-face CSS generation and serving
 - Configurable CSS prefix for icon classes
+- **Performance**: Font file is served through Craft and cached by the browser after first load.
+Font size depends on the number of glyphs in your custom font.
-- Note: WOFF2 not currently supported - use TTF or WOFF formats
+- **Note**: WOFF2 not currently supported - use TTF or WOFF formats

 ## Usage